Syrian air force may have dropped chlorine bomb on town in rebel area in 2018 - chemical arms watchdog | Science-Environment

 There was no immediate comment from the Syrian government.
 Syria and its military ally Russia have consistently denied using chemical weapons during President Bashar al-Assad's decades-old conflict with rebel forces, saying any such attacks were staged by opponents to make Damascus look like the culprit.
 The new report by the OPCW chemical weapons watchdog's investigative arm said no one was killed when the cylinder of chlorine gas, delivered in a barrel bomb, hit the Al Talil neighborhood in the city of Saraqib in February 2018.

-However, a dozen people were treated for symptoms consistent with chemical poisoning, including nausea, eye irritation, shortness of breath, coughing and wheezing, it said.
+However, on the night of Feb.
+4, a dozen people were treated for symptoms consistent with chemical poisoning, including nausea, eye irritation, shortness of breath, coughing, and wheezing, it said.
 Chlorine is not an internationally banned toxin, but the use of any chemical substance in armed conflict is banned under the 1997 Chemical Weapons Convention, the implementation of which is overseen by the OPCW watchdog based in The Hague.

 "All elements indicated the presence of Tiger Forces in the vicinity of Saraqib.
 They found that a helicopter was just flying above the bombed area at the moment of the gas release," a summary of the OPCW report said.
 It said that samples collected from the scene were examined and other possible means of chlorine contamination considered, but the OPCW team said nothing was found to indicate that the incident was staged by Assad's adversaries.